File-Converter-Team/file-converter/README.md

 - JavaScript
 - XML

+## If you don't want to run the application locally, you can access it by clicking [here](https://file-converter-psi.vercel.app/).

 ## How to use
 Firstly you need to install the dependencies by running the following command:
 ```bash